Debt

 Tips for Making Progress on Paying Off Your Credit Card Debt

-As you can see, making more than the minimum payment makes a huge impact on how long it takes to pay off your debt and how much money you’ll spend in interest.
+As you can see, making more than the minimum payment greatly impacts how long it takes to pay off your debt and how much money you’ll spend in interest.
 However, if your interest is high, you might feel like you’re barely chipping away at that debt.

 Here are some tips if that’s the case.

-Tip #1: Transfer Your Ialance to a 0% Interest Credit Card
+Tip #1: Transfer Your Balance to a 0% Interest Credit Card

 One of the ways you can pay off your balances more quickly is by transferring it to a credit card with a 0% introductory rate.
 These offers let you transfer your balance from a high-interest credit card to a new one with no interest for a certain period.
 The no-interest period generally ranges from 6-24 months, giving you a chance to pay down your debt without accruing large amounts of interest in the meantime.